foiegreis/RoboKitPy/README.md

  [ 0.78539816 -0.78539816  0.78539816 -1.57079633 -1.57079633  0.78539816]
 ```

-We can also plot the robot, showing the Velocity (Manipulability) and Force Ellipsoids
+Finally, we plot the robot showing the Velocity (Manipulability) and Force Ellipsoids

 ```python
 from robokitpy.models.spatial.ur5e import UR5e